franka-lang/franka-lang.github.io/index.md

 ---
 Why Franka?

-* For a non-engineer
-* For machine learning
-* For an engineer
+* There is no syntax to learn.
+* It embraces change.